RuiAAPeres/Rinku/README.md

 ## Usage

-The most basic case would be with a GET:
+The most basic case would be with a `GET`:

 ```swift
 Rinku.get("http://myservice.com/").withCompletion({completion in